ssilver51/GABF/README.md

 Well, this isn't all that interesting.
 We see "Ale", "Pale Ale", "Stout", "Lager" are some of the biggest words on this word cloud.
 This is not that surprising, as those are all very popular *categories* for the competition.
 <br>
 <br>
-If we had to take something away from this chart, it is to include the style of your beer in it's name!
+If we had to take something away from this chart, it is to include the style of your beer in its name!
 <br>
 <br>
 Let's take a crack at removing some of these category keywords from our word cloud.
 While we are at it, let's remove some of the brewery names as well.